hp2304/Udacity_Sensor_Fusion_ND/SFND_Lidar_Obstacle_Detection/README.md

     }
     ```

-    **Note**, the method taught in class to insert the points in KdTree is simple, which hurts the search query performance since the built tree won't be necessarily balanced.
+    **Note**, the method taught in class to insert the points in KdTree is simple, which hurts the search query performance since the built tree isn't necessarily balanced.

     I have implemented another method which builds the tree such that its hight is **log(N)** in **O(N*log(N))** time, where N is the number Lidar points.
 Such would speed up the search queries significantly.